iree-org/iree-turbine/iree/turbine/kernel/boo/driver/README.md

 in the kernel itself.
 Note: you can output statistics to a csv file with `--csv=results.csv`.

-BOO operations can be compared against a set of reference backends by providing one or more `--reference-backend` flags.
+The BOO driver can execute using alternative backends by providing one or more `--backend` flags.
 Currently supported backends include:

 - `torch`: Eager Pytorch.
 - `inductor`: Pytorch Inductor (`torch.compile` default).